Wongarbon: History

-The area now known as Wongarbon lies on the traditional lands of the Wiradjuri people.
+The area now known as Wongarbon lies on the traditional lands of Wiradjuri people.

 After settler colonisation, the area lay within the County of Lincoln, and the Parish of Murrumbidgerie.
 There was a large landholding known as 'Murrumbidgerie' in the area, which was a well-established sheep and cattle run by the early 1850s.
 By 1866, there was an inn on the road to Dubbo, known as the Murrumbidgerie Inn; there was an attempted murder there in 1873.

 The former railway station predates the village, opening in February 1881.
 In 1883 a village site was reserved, with the land excised from a landholding named 'Murrumbidgerie', which also became the original name of the village.
 The village's school opened, in January 1887.

 On 20 October 1888, the Village of Murrumbidgerie was proclaimed, and land was reserved for a common and for water supply purposes The latter land is the site of the dam on Eulamoga Creek, known as Wongarbon Tank, which for many years was the village's water supply.

 In 1908, the name of the village was changed from Murrumbidgerie to Wongarbon, and the names of the railway station and school also changed in that year.
 It seems that the old name was causing confusion, perhaps with Murrumbidgee.
-The name 'Murrumbidgerie' is still used in connection with an area closer to the Macquarie River, south of Wolgarbon and west of Geurie.
+The name 'Murrumbidgerie' is still used in connection with an area closer to the Macquarie River, south of Wongarbon and west of Geurie.